RahulKadamRK/Automotive-Project-Wiper-System-Controller/README.md

 ## Getting Started

-1. Open the model file (`WiperSystemModel.slx`) in MATLAB/Simulink.
+1. Open the model files (`RainSnsrWiperMot_Method_1.slx and RainSnsrWiperMot_Method_2.slx`) in MATLAB/Simulink.
-2. Simulate the model and observe duty cycle behavior based on input signals.
+2. Simulate the models and observe duty cycle behavior based on input signals.
 3. Modify input parameters to test different operating modes and fault conditions.

 ## Tools Used